simplilearn-devops/devops-lesson-6/lab-6.3/README.md

 ### Step 2

-Change to the exercise directory.
+Change to the exercise directory and ensure it is up to date.
 `cd`
+`cd devops-lesson-6`
+`git pull`
-`cd devops-lesson-6/lab-6.3`
+`cd lab-6.3`

-Copy the SSH keys.
+Copy the SSH keys and clean the known hosts file..
 `cp ~/.ssh/id_rsa.pub authorized_keys`
+`rm -f ~/.ssh/known_hosts`

 Check out the Dockerfile.
 `cat Dockerfile`